 The following resources are relevant to making Little Rock more bicycle- and pedestrian-friendly.
 Itemized references are specific to Little Rock and Arkansas and the buttons on the bottom contain non-regionally specific references.
 Please let BikePed Little Rock know how you are using these resources and if you have any other resources to share.

-The City of Little Rock Documents
+By Location - City of Little Rock Documents

 Complete Streets Ordinance 2015